Austrian school of economics: Influence

 Many theories developed by "first wave" Austrian economists have long been absorbed into mainstream economics.
 These include Carl Menger's theories on marginal utility, Friedrich von Wieser's theories on opportunity cost and Eugen von Böhm-Bawerk's theories on time preference, as well as Menger and Böhm-Bawerk's criticisms of Marxian economics.

 Former American Federal Reserve Chairman Alan Greenspan said that the founders of the Austrian school "reached far into the future from when most of them practiced and have had a profound and, in my judgment, probably an irreversible effect on how most mainstream economists think in this country".
 In 1987, Nobel Laureate James M. Buchanan told an interviewer: "I have no objections to being called an Austrian.
 Hayek and Mises might consider me an Austrian but, surely some of the others would not".

+As economics has become increasingly quantitative with the rise of statistics and econometrics, the Austrian school is now generally considered heterodox due to its rejection of such mathematical methods, rather focusing more on decentralised knowledge.

-Currently, universities with a significant Austrian presence are George Mason University, New York University, Grove City College, Loyola University New Orleans, Monmouth College, and Auburn University in the United States; King Juan Carlos University in Spain; and Universidad Francisco Marroquín in Guatemala.
-Austrian economic ideas are also promoted by privately funded organizations such as the Mises Institute and the Cato Institute.
+Currently, universities with a significant Austrian presence are George Mason University, King Juan Carlos University, and Universidad Francisco Marroquín.
+Austrian economic ideas are also promoted by privately funded organizations such as the Mises Institute, the Cato Institute or the Instituto Juan de Mariana.